smeggingsmegger/VeryPrettyTable/README.md

 == Getting data out ==

-There are three ways to get data out of a PrettyTable, in increasing order of
+There are three ways to get data out of a VeryPrettyTable, in increasing order of
 completeness:

   * The `del_row` method takes an integer index of a single row to delete.